-- Webcam: If your laptop does not have a built-in webcam, you need a separate webcam that you can connect with a USB cable
+- Webcam: If your laptop does not have a built-in webcam, you'll need to buy a separate webcam that can connect with a USB cable.

-- Video Surveillance Software: The top free webcam security systems we recommend are from Yawcam, Perfect Surveillance, Security Eye and ZoneMinder.
+- Video Surveillance Software: The top free webcam security systems we recommend are Yawcam, Perfect Surveillance, Security Eye, and ZoneMinder.
 Freemium and paid laptop security camera software options are also available for your operating system.

-In this guide, we will be using Yawcam (which also stands for Yet Another WebCam).
-Head over to the Yawcam website to download and install the software.
-While waiting for the installation to complete, update the power settings of your laptop to prevent your webcam from turning off while you are away from home.
+In this guide, we will be using Yawcam (which also stands for Yet Another WebCam) for your home security system.
+Head over to the Yawcam website to download and install the webcam software.
+While waiting for the installation to complete, check, and update the power settings of your laptop to prevent your webcam monitor from turning off while you are away from home.

-If you are using Windows, click the battery icon on the bottom right corner of your screen and go to Power & sleep settings to bring up your power settings.
-Make sure you select Never under the setting When plugged in, turn off after.
+If you are using Windows 10, click the battery icon on the bottom right corner of your screen and go to Power & sleep settings to bring up your power settings.
+Make sure you click Never under the setting When plugged in, turn off after.

-Click on Settings > Device > Change to > Integrated camera to add your laptop webcam or USB camera.
+Click on Settings > Device > Change to > Integrated camera to add and use your laptop webcam or USB camera.

 You can check your surveillance camera feed in the preview window.

-Yawcam does not come with audio support features.
-If you want advanced capabilities such as network audio broadcasting abilities or night vision, you may have to use other software that has these features available.
+Yawcam does not come with webcam audio support features.
+If you want to use advanced monitor capabilities, such as network audio broadcasting abilities or night vision, you may have to use other software that has these webcam features available.

-You can add more cameras if you wish to add more monitoring locations.
-Each instance of the application can only support one camera so open multiple instances of Yawcam to add cameras.
+You can add more cameras if you like to add more monitoring locations.
+Each instance of the application can only support one camera, so open multiple instances of Yawcam to add cameras.

-To add cameras in separate locations around the house, you can use Internet Protocol cameras or IP cameras.
-An IP camera can be controlled remotely via the Internet without the need for a USB cable.
+To add and use cameras in separate locations around the house, you can use Internet Protocol cameras or IP cameras.
+An IP camera can be controlled remotely using the Internet without the need for a USB cable.

 Step 3.
 Set Up Video Output

-Here is how your video footage would look like when viewed from your web browser.
+Here is how your video footage would look like when you click and view from your web browser.